mwalmsley/galaxy_mnist/README.md

 Galaxy images labelled by morphology (shape).
 Aimed at ML debugging and teaching.

-Contains 10,000 images of galaxies (3x64x64), confidently labelled by Galaxy Zoo volunteers as belonging to one of four morphology classes.
+Contains 10,000 images of galaxies (either 3x64x64 or 3x224x224), confidently labelled by Galaxy Zoo volunteers as belonging to one of four morphology classes.

 ## Installation